#AD Top Online Web Development & Programming Courses | Udemy

 }Code language: CSS (css)

-Flex layout to evenly distribute the numbers within the parent <div> no matter the width.
+Flex layout is used here to allow us evenly distribute the numbers within the parent <div> no matter its width.

 #progress-num::before {